NPLB15008U Thematic Course: Experimental Molecular Biology I

 The course offers experimental platforms to acquire new skills with regard to methods in molecular biology and biotechnology.
-The choice of topics ensures that the students learn standard techniques relevant to molecular biology, bioinformatics, biochemistry and physiology.
+The choice of topics ensures that the students learn standard techniques relevant to molecular biology, biochemistry and physiology.
 Additionally, the course comprises an introduction to basic concepts of ethics and philosophy of science.

 After completing the course the students should be able to:

 - Describe basic principles and analytical methods used in molecular biology research.

 - Explain how these principles and methods can be exploited in practical experiments aimed at reaching distinct research goals.